Singular Learning Theory

 2 Use in developmental interpretability

-I do not understand this step of the argument, but see Developmental Interpretability by Jesse Hoogland and Stan van Wingerden, and maybe read Lehalleur et al. (2025).
+I don’t understand this step of the argument, but see Developmental Interpretability by Jesse Hoogland and Stan van Wingerden, and maybe read Lehalleur et al. (2025).

 3 Fractal loss landscapes

-Notionally there is a connection to fractal loss landscapes?
+Notionally there might be a connection to fractal loss landscapes.
 See Fractal dimension of loss landscapes and self similar behaviour in neural networks.

 4 Questions I would like to know how to answer